 Screenshot 7: Redirect to the Index Page

-Two Roles of User with Different Permission

-We create two roles of user - administrator and regular user, to perform different functions with different permissions to the data.

 Admin Role

 The administrator role can access the tables of administrator management and user manaement.
 Administrator can do CRUD manipulations of the records in these tables.
 After the successful login, it will display the admin management table to the user by default.
 User can click the tags on the side bar to switch between different tables.